 Title in Korean: (하나뿐인 내편 ㅣ hanappunin naepyeon)

 This story is about Kim Doran, whose life becomes complicated when her biological father returns after 28 years.
 If you’re fond of dramas revolving in the family and drama genre, this is a must-watch.
 The lead actress in this drama, Uee, who plays the role of Kim Do Ran, was also part of the K-pop girl group After School.

 Title in Korean: (한 번 다녀왔습니다 ㅣ han beon danyeowatseumnida)

 This drama is about the life of a family, consisting of a couple and their four adult children.
 The story will give you a rollercoaster ride of emotions.
 Once Again proves to be a drama worth watching as it won several awards during the 34th KBS Drama Awards.

 Title in Korean: (동백꽃 필 무렵 ㅣ dongbaekkkot pil muryeop)

-At the center of this love story is a single mother running a cafe, played by actress Gong Hyo Jin, who not only tries to navigate two possible romances but has to evade becoming a serial killer’s next victim.
+At the center of this love story is a single mother running a cafe, played by actress Gong Hyo Jin, who not only tries to navigate two possible romances but has to evade becoming the next victim of a serial killer.
 Actors Kang Ha Neul and Kim Ji Suk played the roles of her love interests.